Yisaaaa/config/nvim/README.md

-# A Basic Stable IDE config for Neovim
+# A Basic Stable IDE config for Neovim From Chris@machine - Neovim from scratch

 > Why does this repo exist?